Phillip-Healy/ChipsParlour/README.md

 As a novice player I want to be able to see how to play.
 As a fellow developer I want to be able to contact the dev for collaboration.
 As an enthusiast I want to be able to contact the dev to leave a review.
+As a colourblind user I wish the games would be accomodating to my needs.
 Wireframes: https://imgur.com/a/AbR6AxF

 ## Features